Questions about Slip and Falls?

 It is critical to know what condition actually caused the injury and to document the condition via video or photo.
 It is common that the condition will change subsequent to the injury.

 Take note of Florida’s time limits for filing suits after a serious injury.
 Failing to follow these deadlines could result in a permanently barred claim.
-This is why it is important for you to consult with an Orlando injury attorney immediately to preserve your right to bring the claim and to evaluate your legal options.
+This is why it is important for you to consult with an Orlando slip and fall lawyer immediately to preserve your right to bring the claim and to evaluate your legal options.

 In addition to taking pictures, record names and contact information for anyone who witnessed your injury or who may have knowledge of the dangerous condition.
 Also, document the names of any person who can describe the conditions of the floor, lighting, etc. at the time of, or immediately after, the injury.
 Document and keep records of everything!